NextronSystems/thor-manual/output/syslog.rst

 The default protocol is UDP.

-TCPTLS will by default use the system root certificates to verify the server it connects to.
-This behaviour can be adjusted with the ``--ca`` and ``--insecure`` flags.
+By default, ``TCPTLS`` uses the system root certificates to verify the server it connects to.
+This behavior can be adjusted with the ``--ca`` and ``--insecure`` flags.

 Examples
 ~~~~~~~~

-Sending Syslog to a target on a port that differs from the default port
+Sending syslog to a target on a port other than the default
-514/udp looks like this:
+``514/udp`` looks like this:

 .. code-block:: none

    --remote-log 10.0.0.4:2514

-Sending logs to a receiving server using an SSL/TLS encrypted TCP
+Sending logs to a receiving server using an SSL/TLS-encrypted TCP
 connection:

 .. code-block:: none